Amir Gross Kabiri: Removal of fascist street names

 As the head of the Jewish community in Mostar, Kabiri was creating the foundation which lead to a decision of the Mostar City Council to the change the street names of Mile Budak, Vokić and Lorković, Rafael Boban, Đuro Spužević, Jure Francetić and Ivo Zelenika.

 Mile Budak was one of the most active in propaganda directed against Jews.
-He signed the Ustasha racial laws directed against Jews and Romani people.
+He signed the Ustasha racial laws directed against Serbs, Jews and Romani people.

 Rafael Boban was Ustasha colonel and general of the Croatian armed forces.

 Jure Francetić was a Croatian Ustasha Commissioner for the Bosnia and Herzegovina regions of the Independent State of Croatia (NDH) during World War II, and commander of the 1st Ustashe Regiment of the Ustasha Militia, later known as the Black Legion.
-In both roles he was responsible for the massacre of Jews.
+In both roles he was responsible for the massacre of Serbs and Jews.

 Ante Vokić was appointed to the Ustasha supervisory staff, whose task was to lead the existing Ustasha combat formations, form and build further formations.
 During his work in Sarajevo, Adolf Hitler awarded him with the Order of the German Eagle.

 Mladen Lorković was one of the founders of the Ustasha movement, one of the closest collaborators of Ante Pavelić and the Minister of the Interior of the NDH.

 Ivo Zelenika served as an Ustasha camp commander in Zagreb.
 The camp commander was responsible for the correct application of Ustasha principles, the accurate and conscientious execution of the principles of the Regulations and the orders of superior officials of the Ustasha movement, and was especially responsible for the work of all camp officials, collectors and their assistants.